A Spectral Moore Bound for Bipartite Semiregular Graphs: Comparison to previous bounds

 We compute that

 It follows that

 and therefore, the bound given in~\cite{hypergraph} is also not tight for partial geometries. \end{ex}

-Thus, using constructions of infinite families such as those by de Clerck, Dye, and Thas~\cite{clerck} or Mathon~\cite{mathon}, we have infinite families of distance-biregular graphs where the bound in Theorem~\ref{odd} is tight, but the bounds by Cioab\u{a}, Koolen, Mimura, Nozaki, Okuda, and Vermette in~\cite{cioaba1} and~\cite{hypergraph} are not.
+Thus, using constructions of infinite families such as those by de Clerck, Dye, and Thas~\cite{clerck} or Mathon~\cite{mathon}, we have infinite families of distance-biregular graphs where the bound in Theorem~\ref{odd} is tight, but the bounds by Cioab\u{a}, Koolen, Nozaki, and Vermette in~\cite{cioaba1} and Cioab\u{a}, Koolen, Mimura, Nozaki, and Okuda in~\cite{hypergraph} are not.